 For those beginning a new post other than their first incumbency, the Regional Training Partnership runs a new post consultation.
 Over a period of 48 hours you will reflect in small groups on the key features of your new context, its challenges and opportunities.
 These consultations are particularly valued for the support of colleagues in the small groups, and the opportunity to think about plans for the future.
 Please speak to your Parish Development Adviser if you would be interested in this consultation.

 The Regional Training Partnership also runs the Renaissance ministry Programme for those who have been in ordained ministry for some years and are beginning to think about the next steps.
 These consultations take place at Sarum College in Salisbury.
 If you are interested you should contact your archdeacon in the first instance.
 The cost is covered by a combination of the Bayne benefaction and your CMD grant.
 Please speak to your Parish Development Adviser if you would be interested in the Renaissance consultation.

 New area deans are invited to join an initial training course run through the Regional Training Partnership.
 Area deans and associate area deans are also offered additional training in skills of coaching and mentoring, conflict resolution, guidance in approaching pastoral reorganisation and in allocating the deanery share.
-In 2019, there will be training days in coaching skills (October 15th) and conflict resolution (May 15th).

 From the age of 62 clergy and their spouses are invited to a pre-retirement residential.
 As well as the practical issues of housing, pensions and health and well-being, this focuses on the shape of our continuing discipleship in retirement.